vwellmo57/Plane-Emitted-Data-Obtainer/README.md

 ![Pic](https://media.discordapp.net/attachments/356809004141248512/852210686511808532/unknown.png)
 ![Pic](https://media.discordapp.net/attachments/356809004141248512/852210958268891136/unknown.png)

+The biggest challenge outside of fitment was modeling things on a curve.
+The technique we mainly used was to offset a plane and sketch onto that, the biggest things to watch out for with that is avoiding zero thickness geometry.
 ### Construction
 We wanted to have a slick design that screwed together, this was achieved by having the cap and the housing screw together along with a number of brass inserts.